MicrosoftDocs/OfficeDocs-Support/Outlook/Client/performance/performance-issues-if-too-many-items-or-folders.md

 ### Method 2

-Apply a Retention Policy on the Calendar folder to delete items from this folder.
+Apply a Retention Policy on the Calendar folder to delete older items from this folder.
 (For example: Any item that is not modified within one year moves to the Deleted Items folder.)

 ### Method 3